BECOME A FRIEND

 FRIENDS COMMITTEE & EXECUTIVE

-President: Sandra Oluich, Vice President: Jill Falla, Treasurer: George Oluich, Secretary: Virginia Staggs Committee Members: Denise Hassett, Siobhan Kelley, Margaret McGregor, Kerry McLaughlin, Kenneth Parker, Kaye Bills and Sally Osborne
+President: Sandra Oluich, Vice President: Jill Falla, Treasurer: George Oluich, Secretary: Virginia Staggs Committee Members: Denise Hassett, Siobhan Kelley, Val de Lange, Kerry McLaughlin, Kenneth Parker, Kaye Bills and Sally Osborne

 Image: Catherine Cassidy, Landscape Twice Divided 2014, vinyl and synthetic polymer paint, white charcoal and collage on paper (diptych 76.0 x 114.0 cm), Mornington Peninsula Regional Gallery collection, Purchased with funds provided by the Friends of the Mornington Peninsula Regional Gallery, 2014